 Disclaimer: There are affiliate links in this post.
 This means that at no cost to you, I will receive a small commission if you purchase after clicking my link.
 I only promote products and services that I have researched and from vendors that I trust.
 Thanks for supporting my business.

 Tent stakes, also known as ‘pegs’, are used to help keep your tent or canopy locked down to the ground.
 The general purpose stakes that came with your tent/canopy are rarely optimal for the beach.
-You can watch this video to see how easy they pull out of the sand.
 By using specific sand stakes that are designed for soft ground, you can make your beach setup far more secure.

 The best tent stakes for sand are typically longer than general ground stakes (to reach in the firmer sand), and have different types of ridges and notches to anchor them in the sand.